IDontHadShawty/IDontHadShawty/README.md

 ## Hi guys, I'm a beat maker. 👋

-my name is Kauan Palma
+my name is Kauan Palma.

-- I'm studying at (alura) (www.https://cursos.alura.com.br/)
+- I'm studying at (alura) (www.https://cursos.alura.com.br/).
-- I am developing in the javascript language
+- I am developing in the javascript language.
-- I use this space to organize and share my projects developed
+- I use this space to organize and share my projects developed.

 - ### you can contact me 📬